beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * We will define per-key override values in additional environment-specific config files.

 * Which additional file is loaded will depend on the value of your environment flag.

+^ On top of normal Cake conventions, we're going to add a few of our own to keep things sane.

+^ First, the stock `config/app.php` becomes our production-slash-default config.

+^ We'll create a new file for each additional environment, and define **only** the values that need to be different from production in each.

+^ Then to extend `Configure`s capabilities to include environment awareness, we'll add some code to the bootstrapping process.

 ---